 The FAFSA is the main source of data that the federal government, states and colleges use to award financial aid.

 Any change – from income and family finances, marriage status or even the number of siblings going to college – can affect your eligibility for loans, grants, scholarships or need-based aid from your school.
 In addition, financial aid formulas often change, which can make it easier for you to qualify for awards to help pay for college.
-Finally, some types of financial aid don’t carry over from year to year.
-To reapply for that aid, you’ll need a completed Renewal FAFSA.

 Eligibility and renewing your FAFSA